hpe-storage/common-host-utils/cmd/dockervolumed/managedplugin/README.md

   ```
   docker plugin enable nimble
   ```
+**Note:** For HPE Cloud Volumes, these steps are not applicable, as env variables needs to be set for plugin to be functional
 **Note:** Certificates are stored in `/etc/hpe-storage/` on the host and will be preserved across plugin updates.

 In the event of reassociating the plugin with a different HPE Nimble Storage group, certain procedures need to be followed: